squarepupil/website-pages/src/pages/staff.md

 !brooke-office.jpg,, staff

-**Brooke Pazoles**  Brooke is a recent graduate from the University of Delaware, where she majored in elementary education.
+**Brooke Pazoles** Brooke Pazoles Brooke is a recent graduate from the University of Delaware, where she studied elementary and middle school education.
 Even though she has a teacher’s certificate on paper, her experience at UD was not like any other up and coming teacher’s.
 After spending time in real classrooms during her early college career, Brooke soon became aware of the atrocities taking place in public school systems today.
-She almost dropped her major to pursue a totally different career, but was steered to research Sudbury education by a professor turned mentor.
+She almost dropped her major to pursue a totally different career, but was steered to research Sudbury education by a professor who specialized in alternative education models.
 Brooke was hooked immediately, and spent the rest of her time at college pushing the University to support her in her quest to complete her student teaching placement – and eventually become a full-time staff member – at a Sudbury school.
-After much deliberation, UD finally allowed Brooke to serve her student teaching placement at The Philadelphia Free School, a new Sudbury school in South Philly.
+Brooke was able to fulfill her student teaching requirement at The Philadelphia Free School, a Sudbury school in South Philly.
 While at PFS, Brooke’s passion for Sudbury education blossomed and grew.
 Her time as an intern there solidified her dream to pursue staffing at a Sudbury school as her career.
 Brooke is originally from Bainbridge Island, a tiny island off of Seattle.
 She spent most of her childhood outside, building tree forts, picking blackberries, and getting intro trouble with her cohort of neighborhood friends.
-Brooke enjoys playing the flute (she’s been playing since age 4), building DIY projects for her home, learning and practicing web design and coding, discovering new restaurants, and snuggling with her three cats.
+Brooke enjoys biking and walking through Baltimore's neighborhoods with her husband, writing, practicing yoga, and snuggling with her three cats.
 She also cares deeply about community service and giving her time and resources to those in need.
-She spent much of her time at college volunteering for organizations like Habitat for Humanity, and spent her final spring break rebuilding homes that were destroyed by hurricane Katrina in New Orleans, where she met lots of inspiring people and little lizards (see picture).
+She spent much of her time at college volunteering for organizations like Habitat for Humanity, and spent her final spring break rebuilding homes that were destroyed by hurricane Katrina in New Orleans.
+Brooke is a type 1 diabetic and is a active member and advocate within the worldwide diabetes community, spending much of her free time mentoring others with the disease, scouring research papers, and attending and speaking at diabetes conferences.

 !phil-sm.jpg,, staff boxy